A blue umbrella on a forest path, offering protection like the best umbrella insurance.

 The main purpose of an umbrella policy is to protect you from lawsuits when you’re held responsible for injuring someone else or damaging their property.
 It kicks in after you’ve exhausted the liability limits on your primary home or auto insurance.
 However, there are a few key areas where it won’t step in.
 Let’s walk through the most common exclusions so you have a clear picture of how your coverage works.

-Your Own Injuries and Property
+Your Personal Injuries or Property Damage

 This is a common point of confusion, so let’s clear it up: an umbrella policy is designed to cover other people’s damages, not your own.
 If you’re injured in an accident or your home is damaged in a storm, you’ll need to turn to your health insurance or standard homeowners policy.
 Umbrella insurance is strictly for liability.
 It protects your assets if you’re sued for causing bodily injury or property damage to a third party.
 It doesn’t cover your personal medical bills or repairs to your own car or house.

-Intentional or Criminal Acts
+Intentional Damage or Criminal Acts

 Umbrella insurance is there for accidents and oversights, not deliberate actions.
 If you intentionally cause harm to someone or damage their property, your policy won’t cover the resulting legal fallout.
 The same goes for any liability that stems from criminal behavior.
 For example, if you were convicted of a crime, your umbrella policy would not cover court-ordered restitution or punitive damages.
 Insurance is built on the principle of covering unforeseen events, and intentional or illegal acts fall outside of that scope.